KangqiLi/KangqiLi.github.io/_pages/about.md

 ## Research Interests

-My research interests lie broadly in bridging causal inference and machine learning, exploring their potential applications in AGI.
-Recently, I'm particularly interested in the intersection of structural causal models (SCMs) and large language models (LLMs).
+My research interests lie broadly in bridging causal inference and machine learning, exploring their potential in AI.
+Recently, I'm particularly interested in the **causal reasoning capabilities of LLMs** recently.
 I seek to explore the following topics:

-- Does formal causality inspire the explainability of LLMs in entity and event reasoning tasks?
-How could this potentially contribute to improving LLMs' reliability?
+- Can formal causality enhance the explainability of LLMs in entity and event reasoning tasks?
+How might this contribute to improving their reliability?
 - Why do LLMs struggle with complex causal reasoning tasks?
-Is it due to their limited mathematical reasoning capabilities through text or the limitation in their capacity to recognize causal graph structure?
-If we provide text-based information about structural equations, could it help LLMs better identify the feasibility to 'climb the ladder'?
+Is it due to their limited mathematical reasoning capabilities through text, or their inability to recognize causal graph structures?
+If we provide text-based information about structural equations, could this help LLMs better assess the feasibility of 'climbing the ladder'?
-- Is LLM merely a "[causal parrot](https://arxiv.org/pdf/2308.13067)"?
-Is LLM simply too "lazy" to effectively learn from meta SCMs?
-Could we potentially identify the origins of its causal knowledge to better evaluate the reliability of the answers?
+- Is an LLM merely a "[causal parrot](https://arxiv.org/pdf/2308.13067)"?
+Is it simply too "lazy" to learn from meta SCMs?
+Could we identify the origins of its causal knowledge to better evaluate the reliability of its answers?
+- What is the ideal benchmark for genuinely evaluating an LLM's causal reasoning capabilities?
-- Is it possible to extend formal causality to multimodal reasoning tasks?
+- Can formal causality be extended to multimodal reasoning tasks?

-- ...
+and

+- **Causality Inspired Trustworthy ML / Graph Out-of-Distribution Generalization / Graph Foundation Models**

 I am actively seeking Ph.D. / RA positions in the related fields in 2025.
 Please feel free to contact me at [kangqiliCWRU@gmail.com](kangqiliCWRU@gmail.com) if you are interested in discussing with me.